datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter3.md

 msg4 = msg1
 test_mc(correct = 2, msgs = [msg1, msg2, msg3, msg4])

-success_msg("Congrats on compleating the course!
+success_msg("Congrats on completing the course!
 Now that you created your first random forest and used it for prediction take a look at how well it does in the Kaggle competition.
 [Download your csv file](https://s3.amazonaws.com/assets.datacamp.com/course/Kaggle/my_solution_forest.csv).
 Having learned about decision trees and random forests, you can begin participating in some other Kaggle competitions as well.
 Good luck and have fun!")

 ```